St. George's College

 Education board for grade 10th and under the Indian School Certificate board for Grade 12.
 The school was

-established in 1875 as an Army School for British Armed Forces at Agra.
+School for British Armed Forces at Agra.
 With the passing by of time it started

 admitting students from civilian background as well.
 The college originated in a school set up by Father